sakana-rs/Sakana/README.md

+> [!IMPORTANT]
+> Sakana is not affiliated with Nintendo :tm: or Switch :tm:

 # Sakana
-Web based Nintendo Switch emulator
+Web based Switch emulator